How to Master Small Business Cyber Security

 Today’s hackers are unfortunately good at what they do, and they are becoming more sophisticated in their tactics.
 Hackers work full time on studying your business and scanning for any vulnerabilities to see where they can make an attack.
 Hackers have several common tools that they tailor to execute their cyber-attacks.
 Often, hackers prey on human errors where someone is inattentive.
 These mistakes could be clicking on a link to a compromised website, downloading an unsafe file or making another error.
 It doesn’t matter how powerful your system is; if you don’t know how to use it correctly, you could compromise your business’s cyber security.

 In order to properly defend your business against these hackers, you must understand who these hackers could be.
 In a search to find vulnerabilities, hackers will study the fine details of your business, who is responsible for accounts, different services your business uses and more.
-More than 80 percent of malware gets distributed by phishing or clicking on a link to a compromised website.
+Typically, malware gets distributed by phishing or clicking on a link to a compromised website.
 All hackers need is for one percent of their attempts to succeed, but many more than one percent of the population fall victim to hackers.

 Cyber security measures must be taken seriously to defend your organization and keep the hackers out.
 It is important to implement cyber security procedures that can reduce the probability of human error.
 As a business owner, you should understand these procedures and their importance, so you can adequately defend your organization against potential cyber-attacks.